-Timeline from LSAC for Applying to Law School
+Timeline and infographic from LSAC for Applying to Law School

 Sample recommended timelines:

-- Research and evaluate law schools, their admission process, and the field(s) of laws you want to study
+- Research and evaluate law schools, their admission process, and the field(s) of laws that a law school may specialize in.

-- Reflect on which law schools may be the best fit for you in terms of interest(s)/program(s), location, demographic and ranking
+- Reflect on which law schools may be the best fit for you based on interest(s)/program(s), location, demographic and ranking.

 - Use to the LSAC UGPA/LSAT Search tool to determine LSAT score and GPA needed to be competitive for the schools you are interested in.
-Or, you can use this tool to put in your LSAT score and your GPA at the time of graduation to determine what schools will accept you
+Or, where you stand with your current GPA and LSAT score.

 Law School Admission Test (LSAT)